catalyst-fp7/documents/interoperability/interoperability.md

 Though it should be possible to develop new components in the ecosystem without modifying the code of other ecosystem components, each component will have to be made aware of other components through configuration.
 Each component will have its own configuration mechanism, and it is not a goal to normalise configuration formats, but it is a goal to specify which information needs to be included in the configuration to enable interoperability.

-Basically, any component (including catalyst CI platforms) that has to push to or pull from another component needs to know about that component's available endpoints.
+Basically, any component (including Catalyst CI platforms) that has to push to or pull from another component needs to know about that component's available endpoints.
 This initial configuration will take the form of a dictionary (JSON-LD or even plain JavaScript object) with the URL of endpoints given for any defined endpoint type.
 This initial configuration data may be passed as value or as a URL reference, and may be a static file for a given component.

 The configuration for any server component (especially platforms) can include the following:

 1. A global read REST endpoint returning a self-contained JSON-LD of all data that is to be made available to the other component.
-2. A opaque URL returning a self-contained JSON-LD of coherent subset, defined on the data server.
+2. An opaque URL returning a self-contained JSON-LD of coherent subset, defined on the data server.
 For example: For a specific subset of generic ideas, the comments if any should be included.
 3. provide read (or optionally read/write) endpoints for each major data type.
 4. provide the URL of a read-only (or read/write) SPARQL endpoint.

 Either of 1 or 2 is mandatory, 3 and 4 are optional.

 The platforms may elect to provide rich endpoints, with full create/update/delete features, and filters as query arguments.

 Query filters, in particular, are not part of the specification and not expected.

-The list of endpoints other than the global endpoints is meant to correspond to meaningful subsets of data, notably:
+The list of endpoints other than the global endpoint is meant to correspond to meaningful subsets of data.

-For interoperability purposes, we need to refer to many collective entities as a whole, notably:
+It is often convenient to access and refer to these subsets as named collections.
+Such collective entities would include, notably:

 1. The notion of conversation: the set of all interactions that a community has around a topic.
 2. The collection of all generic ideas and their links in a conversation